 108. The Government considers that whilst the types of recommendations made highlight wider issues around lack of awareness and knowledge by employers of equality and employment law, the wider recommendations provision is not the right way to address this issue.
 We think a better approach is through the practical non-legislative measures proposed by the Government in May 2012 as part of the Red Tape Challenge equalities package announcement.
 We intend to work with businesses, particularly small businesses and their representative organisations to increase understanding of compliance and best-practice in avoiding risk of adverse tribunal decisions; and through very short, straightforward web-based guidance for small businesses on equality law areas known to be particularly difficult for them.

-In 2016 a House of Lords Select Committee recommended that the Government restore the power of tribunals to make wider recommendations with a view to preventing discrimination experienced by the claimant from happening to others: Enforcement of Equality Act: proposals>Wider power of employment tribunals to make recommendations.
+In July 2019 the House of Commons Women and Equalities Committee recommended that the Government empower employment tribunals (and County Courts) to make remedial orders that require organisational change and to make wider recommendations where this can support change within the wider sector.
+Also in 2016 a House of Lords Select Committee recommended that the Government restore the power of tribunals to make wider recommendations with a view to preventing discrimination experienced by the claimant from happening to others.
+See Enforcement of Equality Act: proposals>Wider power of employment tribunals to make recommendations.

 Some examples of wider recommendations made under the Equality Act prior to October 2015, which would presumably not now be allowed: